trushu1/practice-repo/README.md

 # Projects
-This is my first demo so , Hello World !
+This is my first demo so , Hello ,coders!!

+This is my second demo!!